dumancode/SWIFT-BayesFlow-Model/README.md

 - `main.ipynb` → Jupyter Notebook containing the full implementation and experiments
 - `requirements.txt` → Dependencies needed to run the notebook
+- `fixseqin_PB2expVP10.dat` → Sample eye-tracking dataset used in the experiments
 - `README.md` → Project documentation (this file)

 ---